spatialaudio/jackclient-python/README.rst

    everything locally.

 NumPy (optional):
-   NumPy_ is only needed if you want to NumPy arrays in the process callback.
+   NumPy_ is only needed if you want to access the input and output buffers in the process callback as NumPy arrays.
    The only place where NumPy is needed is `jack.OwnPort.get_array()`.
    If you need NumPy, you should install it with your package manager or use a Python distribution that already includes NumPy (see above).